gunjannandy/comicMaker/README.md

 - Progressbar added for getting realtime downloading status.
 - This will also create pdf for each chapters.
 - This will merge all chapter pdfs into a single one as a full book after completing downloading each book.
-- Added proxy support from [FreeProxyList](https://free-proxy-list.net/anonymous-proxy.html) for anonymous downloading and to avoid getting banned.
+- Added proxy support from [Free Proxy List](https://free-proxy-list.net/anonymous-proxy.html) for anonymous downloading and to avoid getting banned.
 - Used multithreading for parallel downloading.

 ### Save Location